jeansystems/EVSandwichDex/README.md

 # EVSandwichDex

-I wanted a way to effeciently use the sandwich mechanic of Pokemon Scarlet/Violet more effeciently when manually EV training Pokemon.
+I wanted a way to efficiently use the sandwich mechanic of Pokemon Scarlet/Violet when manually EV training Pokemon, so why not try to build a web app for it?

 Project created in Svelte, work in progress towards feature completion.